ReneOlsthoorn/Ground/README.md

 			}
 ```

+The asm block is copied literally to the assembler.
+Inspect the generated .asm file to see every detail.
 Diving into this project will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable
 format, the x64 calling convention and Compiler Design.